 Before founding ZABA Therapy, Dr Zwicker led the startup of ABA services at Easter Seals Coastal Fairfield County.

-Dr Zwicker's connection to autism has become personal as well as professional and in recent years he has strongly advocated as a parent and expert to the state legislature, schools, and agencies to ensure every child gets the high quality, intensive behavioral intervention needed to help them achieve their maximum developmental potential.
+Dr Zwicker's connection to autism has become personal as well as professional and in recent years he has strongly advocated as a parent of a child with ASD and as an expert to the state legislature, schools, and agencies to ensure every child gets the high quality, intensive behavioral intervention needed to help them achieve their maximum developmental potential.

 Before returning to services for children and adults autism and other developmental disabilities, Dr Zwicker led large-scale transportation safety initiatives and coached executives to improve business performance using applied behavior analysis.
 His first role after receiving his doctorate was to lead the FAA's efforts to change the way it oversees the nation's airlines.
 His work to redesign ATOS (Air Transportation Oversight System) used by all 3000 inspectors at he FAA for oversight resulted in reducing airline fatalities from an average of about 300 a year previously to zero fatalities for the last 14 years for all United States airlines.
 After that, he led research teams to implement and evaluate regional and national efforts to increase safety belt use and reduce drinking and driving.
 These efforts led to significant increases in safety belt use and significant decreases in alcohol related fatalities.
 Following his work in transportation safety, Dr Zwicker worked with corporate executives to maximize performance and bottom line results during major strategic changes, mulit-billion-dollar major capital projects, mergers, and reorganizations.

 Dr Thomas J Zwicker, Ph.D., BCBA-D, LBA (CT & NY)